skulptur/react-markdown-generator/README.md

 Warning: This is a work in progress and the API isn't currently stable yet!

 ## Motivation
-Markdown is meant for humans to type, but isn't any good when you want to abstract certain patterns that often appear in documentation.
+Markdown is meant for humans to type, but isn't any good when you want to abstract patterns that often appear in documentation.
 With the functions provided by markdown-fns it is not only possible but also very easy to do so.

 ## Get started